hamish-milne/moontale/README.md

 ### Links

-Luatwine supports the 'Twine standard' passage link syntax, which allows the Twine editor to work out what passages link to what, and draw pretty lines between them.
+Moontale supports the 'Twine standard' passage link syntax, which allows the Twine editor to work out what passages link to what, and draw pretty lines between them.

 Internally, `[[Text->Passage]]` expands to `<$ link('Passage') $>[Text]`; but note that if you use the expanded form, Twine won't draw the link lines.

 ### Embedded code

 Short-form variables such as `$foo` will look up the value of 'foo' and display it.
-See [Rules for rendering] for details on what exactly will be outputted here.
+See [Rules for rendering](#rules-for-rendering) for details on what exactly will be outputted here.
 The variable name must begin with an ASCII letter or underscore, which is followed by a contiguous sequence of ASCII letters, numbers, or underscores.
 This ensures that monetary values in the text e.g. `$1.10` will display as intended.
 > If for some reason you want to look up a variable with a non-identifier name, you can use `<$ _G['1.10'] $>`

 Short-form variables are of course limited to a single identifier.
 To show the result of an expression - a function call, arithmetic, or similar - you can use the expression syntax: `<$ 1 + 2 + 3 $>` will print '6'.
 You can add whitespace and new-lines anywhere you could ordinarily with Lua, without affecting the output.
-The same [Rules for rendering] apply here.
+The same [Rules for rendering](#rules-for-rendering) apply here.

 Expressions are limited to a single, well, expression.
 If you want to run code with statements, such as to set variables and define functions, you can use the script block syntax: `{$ x = 5 $}`, which will set the value of 'x' to '5'.
 Script blocks only generate output if explicit calls to `show()` and friends are made.
 As with expressions, you can add whitespace anywhere you like.